eodud0582/Node_Classification_with_Graph_Neural_Networks_GNN/MultiviewGNN/README.md

 ## 3. Advanced Semi-Supervised Learning

-Since only about 20% of the data is labeled, we implemented a **Pseudo-Labeling (Self-Training)** loop to utilize the unlabeled test data.
+Since only about 20% of the data is labeled, We implemented a **Pseudo-Labeling (Self-Training)** loop to utilize the unlabeled test data.

 ### Step 1: Teacher Training
 We train the `MultiviewGNN` on the known training data and predict labels for the test set.